nzaker/ATOMAP/doc/install.rst

 If this works, continue with the :ref:`tutorial`.
 If you get some kind of error, please report it as a New issue on the `Atomap GitLab <https://gitlab.com/atomap/atomap/issues>`_.
+Note, having the system and pip version of matplotlib installed at the same might cause an error with matplotlib not finding matplotlib.external.
+The easiest way of fixing this is by removing the system version of matplotlib.

 Windows
 -------